'Alarm' at Poland's plan to leave treaty protecting women - RFI

 "I stand with Polish citizens taking (to) the streets to demand respect for women's rights," he tweeted.

+Irish centre-right MEP Frances Fitzgerald said it was now essential for the whole of the EU to ratify the convention "so that no woman is left unprotected and vulnerable to violence".

-The Council of Europe emphasised that the Istanbul Convention's "sole objective" is to combat violence against women and domestic violence.
+The Council of Europe stressed that the Istanbul Convention's "sole objective" was to combat violence against women and domestic violence.

-But that has not stopped the backlash to it in Hungary and Slovakia, where the parliament rejected the treaty insisting -- without proof -- that it is at odds with the country's constitutional definition of marriage as a heterosexual union.
+In Slovakia, the parliament rejected the treaty insisting -- without proof -- that it was at odds with the country's constitutional definition of marriage as a heterosexual union.

 The Strasbourg-based Council of Europe, which is separate from the European Union, has no binding powers but brings together 47 member states to make recommendations on rights and democracy.